thex3family/thex3family-website/public/content/privacy-policy/index.md

 **3.7 Social Media**

-We may use plug-ins from social networks such as Blog, GitHub, YouTube, Reddit, Gitter, Twitter, StackExchange, Facebook, or Meetups on our Websites.
+We may use plug-ins from social networks on our Websites.
 When you activate them by clicking on them, the operators of the respective social networks may record that you are on our Websites and may use this information.
 This processing of your personal data lays in the responsibility of these individual social media platforms and occurs according to their privacy policy.
 Please check with these individual social media platforms regarding their privacy policies.
 The Foundation is not responsible for data collected by these individual social media platforms.
 We only use these platforms to inform our community of updates and answer user questions.

 **3.8 Event Registration**